30 November 2024

 As we go through life, it is natural for us to become burdened by all manner of things because our understanding is finite, our strength is limited, we soon grow weary and can feel overwhelmed.
 Even the most mighty workmen among us need a break in the heat and to sleep, and the cumulative effect of our exertions over time begin to weigh heavily upon us.
 Because we are strong and able to do things, we tend to take more upon ourselves than we can carry easily and wear ourselves out.
 Even Moses had to learn this lesson by experience.
 Seeing the responses from people in the U.S. concerning the recent election, it appears people from all walks of life continue to feel the weight of the world rests upon their shoulders regardless of who is in office.
 History has revealed having a majority in government does not ensure those in your own party will be willing work together (much less the opposition!), and this knowledge does nothing to lighten a taxing mental load.

-In a world filled with worries, anxieties and cares, God causes His light to shine that unmasks idols can be the cause of the burdens we carry.
+In a world filled with worries, anxieties and cares, God causes His light to shine and unmasks idols that can be the cause of the burdens we carry.
 For the children of Israel, this was literally the case.
 God spoke through the prophet in Isaiah 46:1-2: "Bel bows down, Nebo stoops; their idols were on the beasts and on the cattle.
 Your carriages were heavily loaded, a burden to the weary beast.
 2 They stoop, they bow down together; they could not deliver the burden, but have themselves gone into captivity."
 Bel and Nebo were idols that were more than dead weight: they were false hope that only burdened man and beast.
 Desperate people hoped in vain for help from these gilded objects that could not see, speak, hear, walk or do anything.
 People fleeing from their homes to save their lives loaded the bulky idols onto carts that only wearied and slowed down their oxen.
 These idols proved only to be a hindrance, and their misguided affections of God's people were exposed by treasuring images that could not save rather than trusting the God of Israel alone.

 See God's gracious and encouraging response to weary souls in Isaiah 46:3-4: "Listen to Me, O house of Jacob, and all the remnant of the house of Israel, who have been upheld by Me from birth, who have been carried from the womb: 4 even to your old age, I am He, and even to gray hairs I will carry you!
 I have made, and I will bear; even I will carry, and will deliver you."
 Regardless if God's people had been taken captive to Babylon or were the poor who remained in Israel, God told all the remnant of Israel to listen to Him.
 While they toiled to secure their idols in a vertical position on their carts, God was faithful to uphold His people from their birth as a nation.
 Each one of them had been personally knit together and carried by God from their mother's womb.
 As sure as they had been born, God would faithfully carry them in their old age.
 God preserved them during their most vulnerable and weak moments, and God could be trusted to carry them into the future.
 God promised to steady and support them even when a day came when they could not stand or walk unaided.
 God was never burdened, weary or tired of carrying His people: it was they who grew weary of Him.
 They were the ones guilty of burdening themselves body and mind when His yoke is easy and His burden light.